ggetz/cesium-webpack-example/README.md

 ##### Removing pragmas

-To remove pragmas like a traditional cesium release build use the `webpack-strip-block` plugin.
+To remove pragmas like a traditional cesium release build, use the `webpack-strip-block` plugin.

 	rules: [
 	    {